Samuel Der-Yeghiayan

-Samuel Der-Yeghiayan (born February 16, 1952) is a former United States District Court Judge of the Northern District of Illinois.
+Samuel Der-Yeghiayan (Սամուել Դեր Եղիայան; born February 16, 1952) is a former United States District Court Judge of the Northern District of Illinois.
 He was appointed in 2003.
 Der-Yeghiayan is noteworthy as being the first Armenian immigrant U.S. District Court Judge in the United States and served over 40 years of distinguished government service.

 Early life

 Der-Yeghiayan was born in Aleppo, Syria to Armenian parents and raised in Beirut, Lebanon.
 He immigrated to the United States at age 19.

 Education and career

 He received his Bachelor of Arts degree in political science from Evangel University in Springfield, Missouri, in 1975, and his Juris Doctor from the Franklin Pierce Law Center (now known as the University of New Hampshire School of Law) in Concord, New Hampshire in 1978.
 From 1976 to 1978 he was a legal intern for R. Peter Shapiro of the New Hampshire House of Representatives and later for the law firm of Myers & Brown in Concord, New Hampshire.
 From 1977 to 1978 he was research and teaching assistant to professor Stephen K. Glickman at the Franklin Pierce Law Center.
 In 1977 he was a law clerk for Judge Hugh H. Bownes of the United States District Court for the District of New Hampshire.
 In 1978 he was a teaching assistant to professor Peter W. Brown at the Franklin Pierce Law Center.

 He began his legal career as an Honor Law Graduate under the United States Attorney General's Honors Program.
 He served in various capacities with the Justice Department's Chicago District of Immigration and Naturalization Service, with jurisdiction over the states of Illinois, Indiana, and Wisconsin, including as a trial attorney from 1978 to 1982, district counsel from 1982 to 2000, and acting district director from 1986 to 1987.

 For twenty consecutive years from 1981 to 2000, Der-Yeghiayan received Outstanding Performance Ratings as a U.S. Justice Department Attorney from different Attorneys General of the United States.
 In 1986, he received the Frank J. McGarr Award of the Federal Bar Association as the Outstanding Federal Government Attorney in Chicago.
 In 1998, he received the District Counsel of the Year Award from the Commissioner of the INS and the Attorney General of the United States.